mironside/mironside.github.io-nope/_posts/2015-06-08-set-data-structure.md

 }
 {% endhighlight %}

-Because the Bag is allocated in a contiguous piece of memory it can be realloc'd, memcpy'd or duplicated, no fixups required.
+Because the Bag is allocated in a contiguous piece of memory it can be realloc'd or memcpy'd, no fixups required.

 Finally, using a template to parameterize the type of the items array lets us to use it with any type we want.